Today We Ran Out of Natural Resources

 What can we do?
 We need to think greener.
 The Overshoot Day’s #movethedate campaign offers many suggestions how to lower both your personal and society-wide ecological footprints.
 It is a good starting point.
 If we moved the Earth Overshoot Day back just 4.5 days every year, we would return to sustainability by 2050.
 It is doable.

 And what will Tales by Trees do?
 We too are thinking greener.
 We want to make sure that our impact on the environment is overwhelmingly positive, that we increase rather than deplete natural resources.
-If you are interested in learning more about our net positive initiative, you can check out the preview of our first product and let us know what you think about it.
-We’ll be sharing more soon.
+If you are interested in learning more about our net positive initiative, head over to the net positivity page.